vuxcode/pr1-project-Livraan/time-report.md

 - 2021-12-19, Worked for 1 hour and 40 minutes
 - Tested the quiz again to make sure everything is woring as expected and I have written the user guide on GitHub.

+- 2021-12-20, Worked for 40 minutes
+- I tested to send my quiz to my boyfriend because I wanted him to see and test the quiz.
+But when he pressed start it said that it couldn't find the file for my actual quiz.
+I earlier linked my quiz file to the start screen button but if the file isn't in the persons computer it can't be found.
+So adding this to the bug-list, summary and updating my code to Github.